steinbergmedia/halion-script-api/src/HALion-Tutorials-Guidelines/pages/Creating-a-Modulation-Matrix.md

 }
 ```

 Finally, the ``sourceChanged`` function increases the ``AnySourceChanged`` parameter by one.
-This parameter must be connected to the identically named parameter of the MIDI script, which calls the ``onAnySourcechanged`` function, which in turn checks if there are still rows available in the modulation matrix.
+This parameter must be connected to the identically named parameter of the MIDI script which calls the ``onAnySourcechanged`` function, which in turn checks if there are still rows available in the modulation matrix.
 See [Drag and Drop Handling](#drag-and-drop-handling) for details.

-When a destination is selected, the ``destChanged`` function is called, which assigns the destination in the specified row.
+When a destination is selected, the ``destChanged`` function is called, which assigns the destination to the specified row.
 ```lua
 function destChanged(row)
 	local destname = "ModRow"..row.."_Dest"